Our Impact

 Nutrition Initiative

-During our monthly pop-up clinics our doctors have diagnosed some form of malnutrition in 80% of the children they see(see photos).
-As of the end of May, we will begin a re-feeding program for severe acute malnutrition in children under the age of five.
-Our staff will be trained by clinicians from Project Peanut Butter & Partners in Health.
+During our monthly pop-up clinics our doctors have diagnosed some form of malnutrition in 80% of the children they see (see photos).
+As of the end of May 2022, we established two malnutrition clinics for severe and moderate acute malnutrition for children under the age of five.
+Our staff was trained by clinicians from Project Peanut Butter & Partners in Health, and both clinics have been certified by the Sierra Leone government.
+Since the inception of the clinics, twenty-five children have been rescued from malnutrition and their mothers given jobs selling soap to support them.
+Currently, twenty-seven children are enrolled in the two clinics.
+The mothers learn how to make Bennimix (provided by MOH), a blend of nutritive food substances to feed their children.

 Our Covid-19 Initiative